anewstead/sb-vitest/src/common/style/README.md

 **NEVER WRITE UNWRAPPED CSS CLASSES IN GLOBAL SCSS**
 Any css that is not wrapped by scss is automatically written into every consuming file
-Whereas sass will only write the output of a variable, mixins, function in situe when used
+Whereas sass will only write the output of a variable, mixins, function in situ when used

 ## Global